 We can supply bags of spent coffee substrate once our oyster mushrooms have finished cropping, for use as soil improver and mulch for garden and allotments.

 Ideal for adding a nutrient rich organic matter to vegetable beds, soft fruit and trees.

 During the process of mushroom production the Oyster mushroom mycelium brakes down the coffee grounds, effectively pre-composting it and making it much better for garden use than fresh coffee grounds.
 The mushroom composted coffee is close to a neutral Ph. unlike fresh grounds which can be quite acidic.

-A good mulch layer, especially if more woody material is added, will also most likely result in at least one crop of oyster mushrooms after rain.
+A good mulch layer, especially if more woody material or cardboard is added, will also most likely result in at least one crop of oyster mushrooms after rain.
 These can be harvested when they appear – but beware, the slugs love them too.
 Or if left to grow they will attract invertebrates who will lay eggs, whose larvae which will attract more birds to the veg patch, whose droppings will add more nutrients to the soil, all helping to create a diverse living soil that plants love.

 Pictured is one of my no-dig beds in October displaying a healthy crop of mushrooms.